 - A. Purpose: Recognizing the long-established presence of a wide variety of locally owned and operated home occupations throughout the town, there is a need to balance the needs of home occupations with those of neighboring homeowners.
 While not discouraging home occupations from starting up and growing, this ordinance seeks to regulate and control the impact of home occupations on abutters and to create clear expectations for proprietors of home occupations. - B. Applicability: Refer to Section 12 Definitions for a specific definition of a home occupation.
-The following standards apply to all home occupations in the town.
-A home occupation is an occupation or profession which is: customarily carried on in a dwelling unit or in a building or other structure accessory to a dwelling unit; carried on by a member of thefamily residing in the dwelling unit; clearly incidental, compatible, and secondary to the use of the dwellingunit of residential purposes; and so located and conducted that the average neighbor, under normal circumstances, would not be aware of its existence.
-Any use that would be prohibited as a commercial business in the Groundwater Protection Overlay District is also prohibited as a home occupation.
-The review of home occupations shall be pursuant to Section VII.
-Zoning District Regulations.
-[Amended 5/30/09] - C. Requirements: Home occupations must conform to the following standards: - 1.
+The following standards apply to all home occupations in the town. - C. Requirements: Home occupations must conform to the following standards: - 1.
 The home occupation is owned and operated by a member or members of the family residing within the dwelling unit.
 Not more than one person outside the family residing within the dwelling unit shall be employed at the location of the home occupation. - 2.
-The occupation or profession shall be carried on wholly within the principal building or within a building or other structure accessory thereto. - 1.3.
-The occupation is clearly secondary to the residential use of the dwelling unit. - 2.
-Not more than one person outside the family shall be employed at the location of the home occupation. - 3.4.
+The occupation or profession shall be carried on wholly within the principal building or within a building or other structure accessory thereto. - 3.
+The occupation is clearly secondary to the residential use of the dwelling unit. - 4.
 There shall be no exterior storage of materials that would be visible from a public road or an abutter's dwelling, and no other exterior indication of the home occupation or variation from the residential character of the principal building shall be allowed.
-Any exterior storage of materials shall meet the minimum setback requirements set forth in

-Table 7.2 Space and Dimensional Requirements.
+Any exterior storage of materials shall meet the minimum setback requirements set forth in Table 7.2 Space and Dimensional Requirements. - 5.
+All signs shall be in accordance with Section 8.7 Signs.

-- 4. Signage shall be limited to one sign identifying the name, address and profession of the home occupation, providing that the sign does not exceed four (4) square feet in area, is non-illuminated, and is mounted either flat against the wall of the principal building or on a post, providing the sign doesnot extend into the public road limits. - 5.
-All signs shall be in accordance with Section 8.7 Signs. - 6.
-Lighting in and around the dwelling and any outbuildings must be consistent with the exterior lighting for a residential dwelling. - 7.
+- 6. Lighting in and around the dwelling and any outbuildings must be consistent with the exterior lighting for a residential dwelling. - 7.
 The home occupation may utilize: - a.
 Unfinished attic and basement spaces. - b.
 One accessory structure. - c.
 The floor area utilized for the home occupation shall not exceed fifty percent (50%) of the total floorarea of the dwelling unit. - 8.
 No traffic shall be generated by such home occupation that would be in greater volumes than wouldnormally be expected in the neighborhood or generate more than forty (40) vehicle trips per day.
 The traffic generated by such home occupation shall not increase the volume of traffic so as to create a traffic hazard or disturb the residential character of the immediate neighborhood.
 In addition to the off-street parking provided to meet the normal requirements of the dwelling, adequate off-streetparking shall be provided for the vehicles of each employee and the vehicles of the maximum number of users the home occupation may attract during peak operating hours. - 9.
 Hours of operation shall be reasonable and normal for a residential area.
 If the normal business hours of operation are proposed to go beyond the hours of 5:00 a.m. to 8:00 p.m. then a conditional use permit shall be approved by the Planning Board and the standards set forth in subsection 13 below shall be the review criteria. - 10.
-No nuisances, offensive noise, vibration, smoke, dust, electrical disturbance, odors, heat or glare shall be detectable at objectionable or unreasonable levels beyond the property limits.
+No nuisances, offensive noise, vibration, smoke, dust, electrical disturbance, odors, heat or glare shall be detectable at objectionable or unreasonable levels beyond the property limits. - 11.